Frequently Asked Questions

 Track the delivery status of SMS and MMS messages sent via Twilio directly within your Next.js application.
 This guide provides a complete walkthrough for setting up a webhook endpoint to receive status updates, storing them in a database, and handling common scenarios.

-Knowing the real-time status of your sent messages – whether they were delivered, failed, or are still in transit – is crucial for applications relying on SMS for notifications, alerts, or two-factor authentication.
+Real-time status of sent messages – whether delivered, failed, or in transit – is crucial for applications relying on SMS for notifications, alerts, or two-factor authentication.
 Implementing Twilio's status callbacks provides this visibility, enabling better error handling, logging, and user experience.

-This guide will walk you through building a Next.js application that sends an SMS via Twilio and uses a dedicated API route to listen for and record status updates pushed by Twilio.
-We'll use Prisma for database interaction and cover essential aspects like security, error handling, and deployment.
+Build a Next.js application that sends SMS via Twilio and uses a dedicated API route to listen for and record status updates pushed by Twilio.
+Use Prisma for database interaction and implement security, error handling, and deployment best practices.

 Project Overview and Goals